gsssrao/fast-artistic-videos/README.md

 The individual frames would be present in ```input/cutBunny``` folder and outputs would generated similarly in output folder.

+## Example Video

+An example video with some results can be seen [here](https://www.youtube.com/watch?v=BGPYmJWjyXU&feature=youtu.be) on youtube.

 ## Citation

 If you find this code useful for your research, please cite the paper: